-The airline with the best average grade is EVA Air with 8.0/10.
+The airline with the best average rating is EVA Air with 8.0/10.

-The average flight time is 12 hours and 1 minutes.More informations
+The average flight time is 12 hours and 1 minutes.More information

 Journey December '18 & January '19